pippim/pippim.github.io/index.md

 The video on the left shows what the {{ site.title }} Website looks like on a typical mobile phone screen.
-The recording was made on a desktop with the browser window made narrow (675 x 1126).
+The recording was made on a desktop with the browser window made slim and tall (675 x 1259).

 ### Color Theme Button
 {:.no_toc}